 at the surface of the Earth, but it varies elsewhere.

 Velocity is the rate of changing the position of an object.
 Acceleration is the rate of changing the velocity of an object.
-Objects that move at a constant speed or at rest undergo no acceleration.
+Objects that move at a constant speed or rest undergo no acceleration.
 Objects that undergo freefall only experience acceleration due to gravity.

 Displacement is measured in meters, acceleration is measured in meters per second squared or meters per second per second, and velocity is measured in meters per second.
 Acceleration is related to mass and force through the equation: